Viole-Grace/OneForAll/README.md

 # OneForAll
-OneForAll - a repository of custom made, easy to use modules that help in speeding along most ML and DL related workflows.
+OneForAll - a repository of custom made, easy to use modules that help in speeding along most NLP related workflows.